 On this day we walk for 3 hours through the beginnings of the rainforest, enjoying a myriad of flora and fauna including orchids, birds, coffee, cacao and fruit plantations.
 We arrive at La Playa (2,060m/6,797ft) for lunch with free time to rest.
 Then we climb uphill for 3 hours through the original Inca Trail and the cloud forest up to the Puncuyoc pass.
 Afterwards we proceed to the LLACTAPATA Inca remains which are located at 2,700m/8,907ft, an Inca site located straight in front of the citadel of Machu Picchu.
 Here we install our third evening’s campsite.
 The panoramic view is breathtaking!
 One gets to enjoy different perspectives of Machu Picchu and Wayna Picchu mountains, the Citadel and the Aobamba Canyon and enjoy the sunset and sunrise over Machu Picchu too!

-After an early breakfast take the bus for the journey up to the Machu Picchu to enjoy the morning sunrise.
-Once there, we will visit one of the most important mystic centers of the world: Machu Picchu.
+After an early breakfast take the bus for the journey up to Machu Picchu to enjoy the morning sunrise.
+Once there, we will visit one of the most important and mystic centers of the world: Machu Picchu.
 A 2 hour guided tour will take us into the fascinating history of this charming place.
-After the tour we will have plenty of time for exploring more, taking photos and climbing Huayna Picchu Mountain or going to the Sun Gate.
+After the tour we will have plenty of time to explore more, taking photos or climbing Huayna Picchu Mountain (only if booked in advance).
 In the afternoon, we head back to Aguas Calientes, enjoy a leisurely lunch and take the return train to Ollantaytambo at 4:22pm with a private bus connection to Cusco, arriving at your hotel in the evening around 8pm.

-The Choquequirao Machu Picchu trek can be booked on any date that is best suited for you as long as we have a minimum of 2 trekkers
+The Choquequirao Machu Picchu trek can be booked on any date that is best suited to you as long as we have a minimum of 2 trekkers

 This price includes the extra porter who will carry your belongings up to 7kgs, we provide you a duffle bag, to put your things.